-The Company entered into exclusive license and supply agreements with MediWound, under which MediWound will manufacture and supply NexoBrid on a unit price basis, which may be increased pursuant to the terms of the agreement.
+The Company entered into exclusive license and supply agreements with MediWound in May 2019, under which MediWound will manufacture and supply NexoBrid on a unit price basis, which may be increased pursuant to the terms of the agreement.
 The U.S. Biomedical Advanced Research and Development Authority (BARDA) committed to procure NexoBrid directly from MediWound, under an emergency use authorization.
-As a result, during 2020, BARDA accepted the first shipments of

-NexoBrid, per the agreement between BARDA and MediWound.
+As a result, during 2020, BARDA accepted the first shipments of NexoBrid, per the agreement between BARDA and MediWound.
 The Company recognizes revenue based on a percentage of gross profits for sales of NexoBrid to BARDA upon delivery, at which time BARDA is in control of the product.
-As of June 30, 2021, the Company did not take title to the product or hold a direct contract or distribution agreement with BARDA.
-During the three and six months ended June 30, 2021, the Company recognized \$0.8 million and \$1.8 million of revenue, respectively.
-No revenue related to the procurement by BARDA was recognized for the three and six months ended June 30, 2020.
-See note 11 for further information.
+As of September 30, 2021, the Company did not take title to the product or hold a direct contract or distribution agreement with BARDA.